 DRPT will continue to carry out the agency's mission to improve mobility and expand transportation choices in the Commonwealth.
 The agency will also work to improve its performance in the critical roles outlined in DRPT's Strategic Assessment.
-The agency budget has increased significantly in recent years (91% since 2006) as funding has been shifted in an effort to bolster a multimodal approach to address the transportation issues in the Commonwealth.
+The agency budget has more than doubled since 2006 as funding has been shifted in an effort to bolster a multimodal approach to address the transportation issues in the Commonwealth.
 As the funding has increased, DRPT has steadily transitioned to a business model that enables us to better serve as stewards of Commonwealth funding and as advocates of our programs.
-This new approach will also help to ensure that transit and rail projects deliver a substantial return on investment of state funds.
+This approach allows us to ensure that transit and rail projects deliver a substantial return on investment of state funds.

 To improve accountability and increase the efficiency of DRPT's programs, DRPT will continue to improve the grants management process through better reporting, tracking and monitoring.
 This will help to manage the agency's growing customer base and help DRPT to achieve the maximum benefits from limited funds for rail, transit and congestion management projects.
-DRPT will continue to work toward the improvement and expansion of rail, transit and congestion management services in Virginia, as part of the broader transportation infrastructure, through funding, project and program management, multimodal planning (through VTrans 2035), technical assistance and advocacy.
+DRPT will continue to work toward the improvement and expansion of rail, transit and congestion management services in Virginia, as part of the broader transportation infrastructure, through funding, project and program management, multimodal planning (through VTrans 2040), technical assistance and advocacy.